-1. The University may require unit employees to wear protective clothing.

-- 2. Protective clothing is attire worn over or in place of personal clothing to protect the employee's clothing from damage or abnormal soiling.
+- 1. The University may require unit employees to wear protective clothing. - 2.
+Protective clothing is attire worn over or in place of personal clothing to protect the employee's clothing from damage or abnormal soiling.
 Safety equipment protects the employee from exposure to hazardous working conditions.
 The University shall continue to provide clothing and safety equipment which it currently makes available to the employees covered by this Agreement.
-If protective clothing (e.g. overalls, coveralls, painter's whites) is required on a continuing basis, the University shall provide and maintain such clothing.
-Each employee who requires prescription/corrective lenses and is in a classification which requires the use of safety lenses shall receive one pair of prescription/corrective lenses per fiscal year. - 3.
-UC MERCED will annually (July of each year) furnish up to two hundred dollars (\$200) towards the purchase of safety shoes to all employees in the bargaining unit.
-Employees shall provide receipts to their supervisor for reimbursement.
+If protective clothing (e.g. overalls, coveralls, painter's whites) is required on a continuing basis, the University shall provide and maintain such clothing. - 3.
+UC MERCED will annually furnish an allowance of two hundred fifty dollars (\$250) towards the purchase of safety shoes to all employees in the bargaining unit.
 While on pay status, employees shall be required to wear the safety shoes unless otherwise directed by the University. - 4.
-Purchasing Processes for prescription/corrective safety glasses and safety shoes shall be in accordance with Appendices E and F.
+UC MERCED will annually furnish an allowance of two hundred and twenty-five dollars (\$225) towards the purchase of regulated safety glasses to all employees in the bargaining unit.
+Safety glasses must be rated at a standard of no lower than current ANSI Z87.1.
+The acceptable ratings are subject to revisions as approved by ANSI.
+Employees shall be required to wear safety glasses as determined necessary by the University.